blakegates/nvim/README.md

-## This is my journey into the beautiful world of Neovim & Lua
+# My journey into the world of Neovim & Lua